 Go For It, Howie!

 All ten of them were from the neighborhood and each one was special.
-They were my group of seven- and eight-year olds and my job was to mold them into a basketball
+They were my group of 7- and 8-year-olds and my job was to mold them into a basketball team.

 “And why don’t you ever shoot the ball?”
 I continued.

-“Because I might miss,” he said, “and I don’t want everybody to be mad at me because I made a mistake.
-I don’t want to look
+“Because I might miss,” he said, “and I don’t want everybody to be mad at me be-cause I made a mistake.
+I don’t want to look dumb.”

 “Does Chris make every shot he attempts?”